AI-LLM/ner-privacy-engineering/README.md

 Flair model is [a bit difficult to export to ONNX](https://github.com/flairNLP/flair/issues/2625) for inference optimization and flexible deployment.
-Therefore we fine tuned the HuggingFace model directly and export to ONNX for [inference in browser](https://github.com/AI-LLM/AnonymizedGPT).
+Therefore we fine tuned the HuggingFace model directly and export to ONNX for [inference in browser](https://github.com/AI-LLM/AnonymizedGPT) with the following dataset.

 # A Named Entity Recognition Based Approach for Privacy Requirements Engineering